Diné Identity in a Twenty-First-Century World

 This study, informed by personal experience, offers an inclusive view of identity that is encompassing of cultural and historical diversity.
 To illustrate this, Lee shares a spectrum of Diné insights on what it means to be human.
 Diné Identity in a Twenty-First-Century World opens a productive conversation on the complexity of understanding and the richness of current Diné identities.

-This book makes an important contribution that opens doors for future Diné scholars to make their own mark on this vibrant field of study.”—Melanie Yazzie, Gender and Sexuality Studies, University of New Mexico
+This book makes an important contribution that opens doors for future Diné scholars to make their own mark on this vibrant field of study.’ —Melanie Yazzie, Assistant Professor of

 Lloyd L. Lee is a citizen of the Navajo Nation.
 He is an associate professor of Native American studies at the University of New Mexico.
 His research focuses on identity, masculinities, leadership, philosophies, and Native nation building.